 Venus can prove useful in locating Mercury whenever the two planets appear close together in the sky - namely, when they are both undergoing morning or evening apparitions.
 These paired apparitions take place about two or three times a year, though only one or two of them will be easy to observe from any given location on Earth because of latitude and/or seasonal effects.

-Between 2010 and 2015, there were twenty-four occasions when Venus and Mercury came close to each other in the sky.
-Eight of these occasions (a third of the total) can be eliminated because they were too close to the Sun to observe; of the remaining fifteen, six (40%) favoured Northern hemisphere observers, five (33%) favoured Southern hemisphere observers and the remaining four (27%) favoured both hemispheres equally.
+In the decade from 2010 and 2020, there were 42 occasions when Venus and Mercury came close to each other in the sky.
+Twelve of these occasions (about a quarter of the total) can be eliminated because they were too close to the Sun to observe; of the remaining 30, twelve (40%) favoured Northern hemisphere observers, thirteen (43%) favoured Southern hemisphere observers and the remainder (17%) favoured both hemispheres equally.

-Between 2016 and 2020, there are nineteen occasions when Venus and Mercury come close to each other in the sky, four of these (21%) being too close to the Sun to observe.
-Of the remaining fifteen, six (40%) favour Northern hemisphere observers, eight (53%) favour Southern hemisphere observers and the remaining one (7%) favours both hemispheres equally.
+Between 2021 and 2025 there are nineteen occasions when Venus and Mercury come close to each other in the sky, four of them (21%) being too close to the Sun to observe.
+Of the remaining fifteen, four (27%) favour Northern hemisphere observers, seven (47%) favour Southern hemisphere observers and the remaining four (26%) favour both hemispheres equally.